Sweden

 Lars Friedner

 Friedner, L. (2019).
-State and Church in Sweden.
-In G. Robbers (Ed.), State and Church in the European Union.
+State and Church in Sweden, in G. Robbers (ed.), State and Church in the European Union.
 Baden-Baden: Nomos, pp. 642-643.

 RELIGIOUS AND BELIEF MINORITIES IN SWEDEN